 This series, Indian Cooking 101, is where I discuss how to make basic Indian food.
 We will begin with the essentials and slowly move up to a point where you will be confident enough to throw in a pinch of this and a dash of that.
 Hopefully, through this series, you will see that once you know the bare minimum, the rest from then on is smooth sailing.
 And then maybe, just maybe, I will finally be able to dismiss the myth that Indian cooking is just too hard.
 Yes, you heard it right again, a myth!

-Before I begin with the many delicious Indian delicacies, I thought I’d dedicate a page or two on the basics of Indian cooking, my way - the easy way!
+Before I begin with the many delicious Indian food recipes, I thought I’d dedicate a page or two on the basics of Indian cooking, my way – the easy way!

-Coming back to the basics of easy Indian cooking, I’d like to give you an insight on what I have in my kitchen that makes Indian cooking seem like an easy task.
-Believe me when I say this is almost all that you will need to cook all these wonderfully delights that I share with you.
+Coming back to the basics of Indian cooking, I’d like to give you an insight into what I have in my kitchen that makes Indian cooking seem like an easy task.
+Believe me when I say this is almost all that you will need to cook all these wonderful delights that I share with you.

-Lets start with the basic spices.
+Let’s start with the basic spices.
 Most of these spices are now easily available at regular grocery stores.
-In fact, it is very rarely that I have to drop in on an Indian speciality store to get the ingredients I need.
+In fact, it is very rare that I have to drop in on an Indian speciality store to get the ingredients I need.